 Congratulations!
-You've completed the getting started tutorial.
+You've completed Part 4 of the MLRun getting-started tutorial.
+To continue, proceed to Part 5 Model monitoring and drift detection.

 You might also want to explore the following demos:

 - For an example of distributed training pipeline using TensorFlow, Keras, and PyTorch, see the mask detection demo. - To learn more about deploying live endpoints and concept drift, see the network-operations (NetOps) demo. - To learn about using the feature store to process raw transactions and events in real-time and respond and block transactions before they occur, see the Fraud prevention demo. - For an example of a pipeline that summarizes and extracts keywords from a news article URL, see the News article summarization and keyword extraction via NLP.